Esper89/Subnautica-TerrainPatcher/README.md

 - Replaces the terrain that loads in-game.

 - Supports both Subnautica and Below Zero.

-- Using patched terrain can be enabled and disabled in-game.

 - Extends the edges of the world to allow for more terrain and entities.